-The Trustees will act as the 'case manager' in the event that an allegation of abuse is made against the Head of School, where appropriate (see appendix 3).
+The Trustees will act as the 'case manager' in the event that an allegation of abuse is made against the Head of School/Senior Head of School, where appropriate (see appendix 3).

 All Trustees will read Keeping Children Safe in Education.